emfcamp/software_stories/volunteer_system_user_stories.md

 * Change who's on a shift (with and without flagging them as a no-show)
 * Edit shift info
 * Mark whether a volunteer attended their shift

+> JW: I don't see this getting used in practice, presumably it would be team leads responsible for
+> updating this, and they've already got enough to do without also ticking boxes to say whether people
+> turned up.
+What would happen if someone doesn't turn up?

 * Respond to questions/concerns of volunteers
 * Ban a volunteer (and record a reason) from
     - A role
     - All roles
   > We have a `Banned` boolean attached to a user but no provision for giving a reason, or it being only for some roles.
 Not sure if that is checked anywhere?
+  >> JW: I'm not at all clear what the use case is for banning a volunteer - if someone has done something heinous enough to get banned from volunteering
+  >> they should probably just be asked to leave.

 * View all volunteers that have signed up for a session
 * Contact: